6502ts/6502.ts/doc/cpu.md

 ## Performance

-Simple CPU emulation without any complicated hardware achieves speeds up to 80MHz in V8on modern hardware.
+Simple CPU emulation without any nontrivial hardware achieves speeds up to 80MHz in V8 on modern hardware.